First Amendment Days

 • This year, celebrate the First Amendment Days by participating in (or laughing at) a First Amendment themed pun battle!
 We’ll have multiple rounds and plenty of opportunities for our punsters to show off their skills.
 It promises to be a lot of pun(s)!
 Presented in partnership with Ames Public Library and Iowa State University Greenlee School of Journalism and Communication.
 Supported by the Ames Public Library Friends Foundation.

-• Wednesday, April 17, “A Revolution was Once Televised: Norman Lear Sitcoms and Satire,” Novotny Lawrance, associate professor and director of the Black Film Center & Archive, The Media School, Indiana University Bloomington, 11 a.m., 169 Hamilton Hall
+• Wednesday, April 17, “A Revolution was Once Televised: Norman Lear Sitcoms and Satire,” Novotny Lawrence, associate professor and director of the Black Film Center & Archive, The Media School, Indiana University Bloomington, 11 a.m., 169 Hamilton Hall

 • A look at how the producer of “All in the Family,’’ and other sitcoms changed the way Americans looked at race, sex and other issues.
 Although the issues are standard fare now, there was a time when these subjects weren’t addressed on television.
 Presented by former Greenlee Professor Dr. Novotny Lawrence.